Skip to main content

 On the Account tab, enter your established User ID and Password, then click the Log In button.

-If you receive an error of "Invalid Login," it means the boat is currently registered or the boat registration is in "expired" status after having not been renewed in a few years.
+If you receive an error of "Invalid Login," it means the boat is currently registered, or the boat registration is in "expired" status after not being renewed for a few years.

 Outfitter Guide Dashboard

-The Oregon State Marine Board registers outfitter guides and charters who provide outdoor recreational activities for compensation on land or water they do not own or control.
-This includes land and water tours using mechanical or animal (horses for example) means.
+The Oregon State Marine Board registers outfitter guides and charters that provide outdoor recreational activities for compensation on land or water that they do not own or control.
+This includes land and water tours using mechanical or animal (horses, for example) means.

 When you explore Oregon with a registered outfitter guide, you can rest assured they are adequately insured, bonded (if required), have basic First Aid/CPR skills, carry the required minimum safety equipment and if using a motorized boat for the business, they carry either a US Coast Guard license or OSMB Motorized Passenger Boat Operator’s Certification depending upon the waterbody.
 Outfitter Guides also agree to conduct themselves according to a set of Ethical and Professional Standards and are held accountable through reporting mechanisms and enforcement.